-Admittedly, Ella did not know much about vegetable gardens but she was pretty sure they were supposed to grow vegetables, not smartweeds.
-Every time she walked past the garden she swore she heard the tomato plants screaming, HELP!
-“I felt physically sorry for them,” she explained.
-She promptly told my husband that she would be taking over the garden and that he was no longer allowed in it.
-He just smiled like a Cheshire cat and said, “Okay.”
+I did not know much about vegetable gardens but I was pretty sure they were supposed to grow vegetables, not smartweeds.
+Every time I walked past the garden I swore I heard the tomato plants screaming, HELP!
+I physically felt sorry for them.
+I promptly informed my husband that he was no longer allowed in the garden and I would be taking over going forward.
+He just smiled, like a Cheshire cat, and said, “Okay.”

 I figured if I was going to have a garden it needed to encompass my love of cooking and have an abundance of fresh herbs.
 I double the size and added more.
 Along with the tomatoes and peppers there was corn, zucchini, cucumber, broccoli, cauliflower, beets, onions, strawberries, kale, and lettuce.
 Soon I wanted more so we expanded the garden.
 I added squash, pumpkin, and watermelon.
 And still I want more!
 This year I am expanding it once again and adding raised gardens and pathways to better access and enjoy the gardens.

 I hope to improve the design and make it an area that people want to hang out in.
 You will find interesting seating snugged in and around the gardens, borders to create clean lines, and pathways that add visual contrast.
 Be sure to check out the gardens when you visit the market.